 A pnea is a medical term that means "being without respiration."
-Obstruc-tive sleep apnea is characterized as a repetitive upper airway obstruction during sleep, as a result of narrowing of the respiratory passages.
-Most people with this disorder are overweight and have higher deposits of adipose (fatty) tissue in their respiratory passages, and the size of their soft palates and tongues are larger than average.
-These conditions decrease the size of the upper airway and decre muscle tone, especially when sleeping in the supine (back down and horizontal) position.
-Gravity can pull tissue down and over the airway, further decreasing its size, impeding air flow to the lungs during inhalation.
+Obstruc-tive sleep apnea is characterized as a repetitive upper airway obstruction during sleep, as a result of narrowing of the respiratory as a result of narrowing or the respiratory passages.
+Most people with this disorder are overweight and have higher deposits of adipose (fatty) tissue in their respiratory passages, and the size of their soft palates ongues are larger than average.
+These conditions decrease the size of the upper airway and decrease airway muscle tone, especially when sleeping in the supine (back down and hori-zontal) position.
+Gravity can pull tissue down and over the airway, further decreasing its size, impeding air flow to the lungs during inhalation